-ENDOWMENT MANAGEMENTThe Endowment is intended to provide long term financial support to the association.
+ENDOWMENT MANAGEMENTThe Endowment is intended to provide long term financial support to SCLA.
 The key elements of the investment strategy are capital preservation, return on investment, and a perpetual horizon.
 The Endowment Investment Policy Statement was developed to provide an expected annual real return over the long term (i.e.: >20 years) that exceeds the annual Spending Policy of 3%.
 In order to smooth the impact of market volatility, the 3% Spending is calculated over a rolling 5 year average of the market value of the fund.
 The Endowment is invested in a diversified portfolio of no-load, low cost, high quality mutual funds in a 65% equities/35% fixed income strategy.

-Your gifts will be used solely for the purpose of meeting our mission of Preserving and Protecting our lakes and watershed.
+Donations to the Preserve & Protect Annual Giving Fund will be used solely for the purpose of meeting our mission of Preserving and Protecting our lakes and watershed.

 Please contact us: email@example.com if you would like more detailed information.